MicrosoftDocs/azure-devops-yaml-schema/task-reference/xamarin-ios-v2.md

 **`mdtoolFile`** - **Build tool path**<br>
 Input alias: `buildToolLocation | mdtoolLocation`. `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Optionally supply the full path to MSBuild (the Visual Studio for Mac build tool).
-When empty, the default MSBuild path is used.
+Optional.
+Supplies the path to xbuild (the Xamarin Studio mono build tool) or MSBuild (the Visual Studio for Mac build tool).
+If the value is empty, the default xbuild or MSBuild path is used.
 <!-- :::editable-content-end::: -->
 <br>